centreon/centreon-documentation/en/monitoring/monitoring-servers/add-a-poller-to-configuration.md

       > If you want to change the direction of the flow between the Central Server
       > (or the Remote Server and the Poller, check the **Advanced: reverse Centreon
       > Broker communication flow** checkbox.
 In this case, it will be necessary to
-      > export the configuration of the collector as well as the server to which it
+      > export the configuration of the poller as well as the server to which it
       > will be attached.

       In a few seconds the wizard will configure your new poller.